LavanKumar-droid/LavanKumar-droid/README.md

- <h1 align="Left">Hey!
-Infosec Community👋<h/1>
  <p align="centre"> I am Lavan Kumar Udutha.💞️ Experienced in
-🕷 Experience of identification and mitigation of vulnerabilities.

 🌐 Sound knowledge of network fundamentals.
 🔑 Ability to provide remediation solution of vulnerabilities.
 📝 Expertise in preparation of reports, write-ups